evanx/component-validator/README.md

       min: 1
       max: 30
 ```
-where this metadata is used by the component supervisor to default and validate props.
+where these invariants are used by the component supervisor to default and validate props.

 Similarly, `service` dependencies should be declared:
 ```yaml